tdspora/deploy/README.md

 mkdir tdm-install
 ```

-2. Download the `docker-compose.yml` file:
+2. Download the `docker-compose.yml` file

 ```sh
 curl -LO https://raw.githubusercontent.com/epmc-tdm/deploy/main/docker-compose.yml
 ```

-3. Start installation:
+3. Start installation

 ```sh
 docker-compose pull && docker-compose up -d
 ```

 ## Configuration
-If you want to change some of the default values:
+If you want to change some of the default values
 - Create file `.env` in the same folder as `docker-compose.yml`
 - Add values from the list below you would like to override
+### Environment variables
 ```ini
 TDM_FERNET_KEY=jNICCd9MFHW++hGZ9cUAGmsdOCUCtcaI1ZM+2F+pXGs=
 ```